 Putting your plan together

-While your restaurant concept should be unique and offer a culinary experience your target customers are currently missing — or don’t know that they’re missing — your business plan can follow a well-established template.
+While your restaurant concept should be unique and offer a culinary experience your target customers are currently missing — or don’t know that they’re missing — your restaurant business plan can follow a well-established template.
 No need to reinvent the wheel, when the old one works!

 Establishing the core elements